 The proposal by the VWHDC to build a further 850 houses at the East Harwell Oxford Campus will place a further 425 houses in Chilton, bringing the total number of houses in Chilton to 365+275+425=1065.
-This represents a further 66% increase in the number of dwellings compared with the 625 houses that currently form Chilton village, and a circa 300% increase in the number of houses compared with the original Chilton village with ~365 dwellings.
+This represents a further 66% increase in the number of dwellings compared to the 625 houses that currently form Chilton village, and a circa300% increase in the number of houses compared to the original Chilton village with ~365 dwellings.